 Janet Kelly, president of Virginia’s Kids Belong, talks to one of her employees at her office in Richmond.
-The organization is working to improve Virginia’s foster care system.
+The former Secretary of the Commonwealth was tapped to lead Gov. Glenn Youngkin’s foster care task force.
 (Photo by Ned Oliver/Virginia Mercury)

 If someone had asked Janet Kelly 10 years ago what she would be doing now, crisscrossing Virginia to bolster the state’s struggling foster care system wouldn’t have been on the horizon.